 - Print Address Labels: Creates a printable document (PDF or ODT) of the primary addresses for the students in your report.
 Choose a type, layout, and format and click Print.

-- Lock/Unlock Results: Add/remove a Registration, Grade/Transcript, or Financial Lock to all the students in the report.
+- Manage Locks: Add/remove a Registration, Grade/Transcript, or Financial Lock to all the students in the report.